EDUCBA Logo

 Sumif Formula Example 5.3

 In this case, we want to sum the cell based on a partial match.
+Hence, all cells containing “Blue” will be summed up, single or combined with other words.
 So we use a wild card *.
-Hence all cells that contain the word “Blue” will be summed up, be it single or in combination with other words.

 And so Blue, sky blue, and navy blue are all summed up.

-In case you want to add all balloons, except for blue balloons.
-We will write the formula as below.
+In case you want to add all balloons except for blue balloons.
+We will write the formula below.

 total balloons except for blue balloons 1